 Over the last decade, billions of dollars' worth of business development has occurred.
 This development was incentivized with a state incentive program known as the Long-Term Rural Enterprise Zone (LTREZ).
 This is a program that exempts the development made on land from property tax.
-The City Council decided it was time to start preparing for this and to develop some priority strategies to use or invest these funds by looking at infrastructure, financial investments, amenities, social services and resiliency.
+Council decided that it was time to start preparing for this and to develop some priority strategies to use or invest these funds by looking at infrastructure, financial investments, amenities, social services and resiliency.